 "Book in a Bucket"

-Over $1400 was donated by Farm Bureau members and counties during the "Sharing Our Harvest" luncheon at the 2016 99th Annual Meeting.
+Over $1300 was donated by Farm Bureau members and counties during the "Sharing Our Harvest" luncheon at the 2017 Centennial Convention.

 The Women's Leadership Team hosts a South Dakota Farm Bureau exhibit during "Ag Day" at the Washington Pavilion in Sioux Falls.
 This year, more than 2000 people attended the event!
 This event is an excellent opportunity to share agriculture's story with young people.